 The exact cause of NEC is not known.
 Below is a possible series of events that can lead to NEC:

 Most babies who get NEC have a complete recovery.
 Treatment usually takes between 3 to 14 days.
-Talk with your doctor about the best treatment plan for your baby.
 Treatment options include combinations of the following:

-Nutrition and fluids will be given to your baby through an IV.
-An IV can deliver nutrition directly into your child's blood stream.
+Nutrition and fluids will be given to your the through an IV.
+An IV can deliver nutrition directly into the child's blood stream.

 For some, the damage to the intestine may be severe.
 In this case, surgery may be needed.